-Environmental noise monitoring described in this report was undertaken during the night of 4 April 2018.
+Environmental noise monitoring described in this report was undertaken during the night of 11/12 July 2018.
 The purpose of the survey was to quantify and describe the acoustic environment around both operations and compare results with noise criteria outlined in the Rix's Creek Noise Management Plan (NMP).

-Noise levels from RCM complied with relevant criteria at all monitoring locations during the April 2018 monitoring survey.
-Wind speed and/or calculated temperature inversion conditions may result in criteria not always being applicable.
+Noise levels from RCM complied with relevant criteria at all monitoring locations during the July 2018 monitoring survey.
+Criteria may not always be applicable due to meteorological conditions at the time of monitoring.